CybersecurityHow Hackers Use AI in Cyber Attacks — and How to Protect Yourself

 The Arup incident isn't an exception — it's the new pattern.
 Companies in Saudi Arabia and the UAE faced similar attempts in 2025.
 Deepfake technology has become a weapon accessible to any hacker with an ordinary computer.

 AI-enhanced cyber threats fall into five main categories.
 Each exploits a different AI capability — generation, analysis, or learning — to execute smarter, harder-to-detect attacks.
+Understanding all five is the first step toward defending against them.

-1. AI-Powered Phishing
+1. What Makes AI-Powered Phishing So Dangerous?

 AI-powered phishing consists of fraudulent messages written by AI that look completely natural — no spelling errors, with a tone suited to the target, and personal details pulled from their social media accounts.